ahmecse/RL-Assignments-2-IITM-CS6700/README.md

 This repository contains implementations (primarily notebook-based, with optional script support) of two model-free reinforcement learning algorithms:

-*   **Dueling-DQN**: An enhancement of DQN that separates state-value and action-advantage estimation.
+* **Dueling-DQN**: Separates state-value and action-advantage estimation.
-*   **Monte Carlo REINFORCE**: A policy-gradient algorithm trained using full episode returns, with and without a baseline.
+* **Monte Carlo REINFORCE**: Policy-gradient trained using full episode returns, with and without a baseline.

-Both algorithms are evaluated on:
+Both are evaluated on:

-*   **Acrobot-v1**: Control a two-link pendulum to swing its free end above a target height.
+* **Acrobot-v1**: Swing a two-link pendulum to a target height.
-*   **CartPole-v1**: Balance an inverted pole on a cart by applying discrete left/right forces.
+* **CartPole-v1**: Balance an inverted pole on a cart.

-Results are averaged over 5 random seeds and visualized with mean ± standard deviation plots.
+Results are averaged over 5 random seeds and shown as mean ± std dev plots.

 ---

 ## 🗂️ Project Structure
 ```
 RL-Assignment-CS6700/
 ├── .gitignore